KATIE SKINNER: Hi, everyone. My name's Katie Skinner, and along with Jason Novak, we are going to be talking about privacy in your app this afternoon.

 We have to do this together, so both us and you.

-to protect the privacy rights of our users.
+It's our responsibility to protect the privacy rights of our users.

 Thank you very much.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.

 An error occurred when submitting your query.
 Please check your Internet connection and try again.